ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 resources
 : RECOMMENDED.
 A description of the rights
               associated with this access token, as defined in
-              {{response-token-single}}.
+              {{request-resource-single}}.
 If included, this MUST reflect the rights associated with the issued access token.
 These rights MAY vary from what was requested by the RC.